common-workflow-language/cwl-website/content/README.md

 ## To-Do

-* Add Home logo on left side of nav
 * Homepage: consider adding a max-height query for the header graphic
 * Check `a { word-break: keep-all }` in Firefox and Safari, to confirm it's behaving properly
 * Tables